You don’t need a generous marketing budget to make a splash. Take advantage of cheap or free online marketing ideas to help you grow your business.

 If you provide a useful answer to a question, it will get voted to the top of the page, and more users will see it.

-You are allowed to include links in your answers, including ones back to your website or blog.
+You can include links to your answers, including ones to your website or blog.

 Podcasts can be an effective marketing channel and are less competitive than blogging.

 If you’re an expert in your field, you can contact podcasters and offer to be on their show.
 During the podcast, you’ll get a chance to mention your work and may get a link back to your site from the episode’s show notes.

 Go to Stitcher and browse a category relevant to your business.

 Find the website for the ones you’re interested in appearing on and use their contact form.
 Make sure you take the time to research and see if they take guest speakers and the types of topics they cover.